thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+4/19/20 - Version 6.0 of the dataset has been released.
+It can be found in: https://zenodo.org/record/3757272.
+This incorporates all the dailies until 4/18 and version 5.0 of the dataset.
+Dailies have been added for 4/16, 4/17, and 4/18 in the dailies folder.
+We made it to 205 Million tweets in this version of the dataset.
+We adjusted the name to match our pre-print for the manuscript about the dataset.
+This will also allow us to not change the name of the dataset with each version.

 4/16/20 - Daily data (under the /dailies/ folder) has been added for 4/14 and 4/15, note that some tweets will bleed into the following day due to different timezones captured.

-4/14/20 - Daily data (under the /dailies/ folder) has been added for 4/12 and 4/13, note that some tweets will bleed into the following day due to different timezones captured.

-4/12/20 - Version 5.0 of the dataset has been released.
-It can be found in: https://zenodo.org/record/3749360.
-This incorporates all the dailies until 4/11 and version 4.0 of the dataset.
-Dailies have been added for 4/9, 4/10, and 4/11 in the dailies folder.

-4/09/20 - Daily data (under the /dailies/ folder) has been added for 4/7 and 4/8, note that some tweets will bleed into the following day due to different timezones captured.

-4/07/20 - Daily data (under the /dailies/ folder) has been added for 4/5 and 4/6, note that some tweets will bleed into the following day due to different timezones captured.

-4/05/20 - Version 4.0 of the dataset has been released.
-It can be found in: https://doi.org/10.5281/zenodo.3738018.
-This incorporates every daily until 4/4 and the previous versions of the dataset + additional data from January 27th to March 27th.

-4/05/20 - Weekend dailies have been added under the /dailies/ folder.
-Data for 4/2, 4/3 and 4/4.

-4/01/20 - Daily data (under the /dailies/ folder) has been added for 3/31 and 4/1, note that some tweets will bleed into the following day due to different timezones captured.

-3/31/20 - Daily data (under the /dailies/ folder) has been added for 3/29 and 3/30, note that some tweets will bleed into the following day due to different timezones captured.

-3/29/20 - Version 2.0 of the dataset has been released.
-Can be found in: https://doi.org/10.5281/zenodo.3732460.
-Note that if you download this version you will not need any of the daily updates as it contains all data until 3/28.

-3/28/20 - Daily data (under the /dailies/ folder) has been added for 3/26, 3/27 and 3/28, note that some tweets will bleed into the following day due to

-3/26/20 - Daily data (under the /dailies/ folder) has been added for 3/24 and 3/25, note that some tweets will bleed into the following day due to different timezones captured.

-3/24/20 - Daily data (under the /dailies/ folder) has been added for 3/22 and 3/23, note that some tweets will bleed into the following day due to different timezones captured.

 # Covid-19 Twitter chatter dataset for scientific use